CedricDamais/BombermanBackend/README.md

 • API tests:
   I made sure The backend send proper responses to requests following the predefined `JSON format` in the swagger document.

-The following diagram is an example of the database that you can implement in this project.
+The following diagram is the database that I implemented in this project.

 ![Could not Load file!](DataBases.png "DataBase Diagram")